 You’ll work with your Research Project Coordinator to develop your research project plan and have it approved.
 After it’s approved and you begin the research and writing phase, the Research Project Coordinator will take a background role in the process.
 Your course instructors will be your primary point of contact as you research, write, and revise your project.

-Your advisor can assist with any questions related to university policies or your overall degree plan (including registration and schedule).
+Your student advisor can assist with any questions related to university policies or your overall degree plan (including registration and schedule).